Ford profit driven down by North America, warranty costs

-DETROIT Ford Motor Co (F.N) posted a lower-than-expected first-quarter profit on Friday as the No. 2 U.S. automaker reported $400 million (238 million pounds) in higher warranty costs in North America, sending shares down more than 3 percent.
+DETROIT Ford Motor Co (F.N) posted a lower-than-expected first-quarter profit on Friday as the No. 2 U.S. automaker saw $400 million (237 million pounds) in higher warranty costs in North America, sending shares down 3.4 percent.

-Across the auto industry, safety recalls and warranty costs have received increasing attention as cars have become more complex and loaded with technology, Ford Chief Financial Officer Bob Shanks said.

-"Everybody is generally reacting, and certainly we do, as soon as we find a problem," he told reporters at the company's suburban Detroit headquarters.
-"And you're seeing that across the business.
-It's not any particular company."

-Conspicuous safety defects also demand that automakers respond or risk large federal fines and hefty legal payouts, which General Motors Co (GM.N) now faces because of its recall of faulty ignition switches linked to at least 13 deaths.
-The GM recall serves as reminder to rivals, Stifel analyst James Albertine said.

-"Any (automaker) that is not taking advantage of the opportunity GM has given them to clean the proverbial recall house is missing the boat," he said.

-In addition to the higher warranty costs, Ford's incentives in North America also rose in the first quarter due to an aging line-up of vehicles, something Ford is addressing with the launch of 16 new models in the region this year.
-Newer vehicles typically sell with no incentives or reduced ones.
+The company also saw incentives in North America rise in the quarter due to heavy competition and an aging lineup of vehicles it will address with the launch of 16 new models in the region this year.

-Analysts have worried that U.S. industry incentives may rise as sales growth slows.
-Research firm TrueCar.com said industry average incentive spending per vehicle in April jumped almost 9 percent to about $2,750.
+Fitch Ratings analyst Stephen Brown called 2014 a transition year for Ford and said earnings will improve in the second half.

+Ford Chief Executive Alan Mulally, 68, told analysts on a conference call that there was no change to plans for him to remain at the company through the end of the year.
+Earlier this week, a source said that Ford will soon name Chief Operating Officer Mark Fields as Mulally's successor.

+While Ford adjusts its warranty reserves every quarter, Chief Financial Officer Bob Shanks said the total was larger in the first quarter because the company has seen more field service actions, such as safety recalls and addressing customer complaints, over the last two years.
+He said that was a trend in the industry as vehicles become more complex.

-Despite the rising incentives, Ford affirmed its forecast for pre-tax profit for 2014, a year in which it is launching a record 23 new vehicles globally.
+The company affirmed its forecast for pretax profit for 2014, a year in which it is launching a record 23 new vehicles globally.
 It also said it is amending and extending its revolving credit facility.

 Shanks said the underlying business remains strong.

-"The run rate is very healthy and we feel that we're moving forward very nicely in terms of what we expect for the year and setting us up for stronger growth and stronger profitability in 2015 and beyond," he said.
+"The run rate is very healthy and we feel that we're moving forward very nicely in terms of what we expect for the year and setting us up for stronger growth and stronger profitability in 2015 and beyond," he told reporters at the company's Detroit headquarters.

-Also on Friday, Ford Chief Executive Alan Mulally, 68, said on a conference call that there was no change in his plans to remain at the company through the end of the year.
-Earlier this week, a source said that Ford will soon name Chief Operating Officer Mark Fields as Mulally's successor.

-The quarter included the $400 million in additional costs for warranty reserves in North America for vehicles from as early as the 2001 model year, and $100 million in costs related to higher freight and other items due to the harsh winter in North America.
-It also included previously disclosed costs of $400 million, mostly due to the currency devaluation in Venezuela.
-All three items totalled 17 cents a share.

-Excluding one-time items for European restructuring, Ford earned 25 cents a share, 6 cents below analysts' estimates in a poll by Thomson Reuters I/B/E/S. The warranty reserves totalled 6 cents a share while weather costs accounted for another 2 cents.
+Excluding one-time items for European restructuring, Ford earned 25 cents a share, 6 cents below analysts' estimates in a poll by Thomson Reuters I/B/E/S, or about the same amount as the warranty reserves.
+Weather costs accounted for another two cents.

 Revenue was up slightly at $35.9 billion, above the $34.06 billion analysts had expected.